Professional Development Opportunities for Faculty

 It's confusing with all of these terms flying around.
 Here's some info to help you get it straight.

-Daylight Experience = The name for the new Brightspace design.
-This name will fall away as D2L requires all instances to switch to Daylight.
+Daylight = The name for the new Brightspace design.
+It’s basically just a term for their marketing campaign.
+This name will fall away as D2L requires all instances of Brightspace to switch to Daylight.
+You might say “Wow.
+Brightspace will actually work on a phone now that we have Daylight turned on"

 On 7/1/18 we will be officially supporting Zoom as our syncronous learning tool.
 Zoom will replace Blackboard Collaborate.
 PASSHE selected Zoom for their ease of use and video & audio quality: not to mention their ability to support a variety of devices.